8 Basis of Regulations

 - perfluorobutanesulfonic acid (PFBS).

 Samples were collected during a consecutive 12-month monitoring period between 2013 and 2015 from large PWSs serving more than 10,000 people, and a limited number of smaller systems determined by USEPA to be nationally representative.
-Based on USEPA’s UCMR3 reported limits of between 10 and 90 ng/L depending on the specific PFAAs, at least one of the six PFAAs listed above were detected in 194 out of 4,920 PWSs tested (~4%), which serve about 16.5 million people in 36 states and territories (Hu et al. 2016).
+Based on USEPA’s UCMR3 reported limits of between 10 and 90 ng/L, depending on the specific PFAAs, at least one of the six PFAAs listed above was detected in 194 out of 4,920 PWSs tested (~4%), which serve about 16.5 million people in 36 states and territories (Hu et al. 2016).

 Table 8-1.
 UCMR3 occurrence data for PFOA and PFOS